moredip/Frank/installation-steps.md

 This will add a `Frank` subdirectory containing Frank's server code plus some initial cucumber plumbing to your app (after checking with you first!).

-## Step 4 - Create a Frankified target!
+## Step 4 - Create a Frankified target

 You need to create a seperate XCode app target for a 'Frankified' version of your app.
-This Frankified target will link the [Frank server component](frankly.html) into your app, so that it can be automated.
+This Frankified target will link in the [Frank server component](frankly.html) into your app as a static library enabling your app to be automated.

 In XCode, switch to the Project Navigator by hitting Command-1, and then select your project by clicking on it.
 You should now see your